 A 2001 study looked into the effect of whey protein and creatine on muscle mass and bench press performance (23).

 The study found that combining whey protein and creatine led to significantly improved bench press results compared to just protein or a placebo.

-A 2014 study looked at the effects of a pre and post workout protein and carbohydrate supplement, it found that protein and carbs “provide benefits during certain sport-specific performance in trained CrossFit athletes” (26).
+A 2014 study looked at the effects of a pre and post-workout protein and carbohydrate supplement, it found that protein and carbs “provide benefits during a certain sport-specific performance in trained CrossFit athletes” (24).

-A 2007 study in the Journal of Strength & Conditioning Research found that a combination of carbohydrates and protein were more effective than carbohydrate-only supplements for improving cycling performance (27).
+A 2007 study in the Journal of Strength & Conditioning Research found that a combination of carbohydrates and protein was more effective than carbohydrate-only supplements for improving cycling performance (25).

-The study specifically looked at performance enhancing gels, which are different to mass gaining supplements, but the science behind their reasoning is still the same.
+The study specifically looked at performance-enhancing gels, which are different from mass gaining supplements, but the science behind their reasoning is still the same.

 The study found that amino acid supplements can “prolong moderate exercise performance in the heat”.

-A 2003 study in the International Journal of Sport Nutrition & Exercise Metabolism found that a protein and carbohydrate supplement “enhanced aerobic performance” (30).
+A 2003 study in the International Journal of Sports Nutrition & Exercise Metabolism found that a protein and carbohydrate supplement “enhanced aerobic performance” (28).

-A well known study in 2009 looked at the effects of chocolate milk consumption on exercise (performance and recovery) (31).
+A well-known study in 2009 looked at the effects of chocolate milk consumption on exercise (performance and recovery) (29).